yao-laboratory/MotifCluster/README.md

 ```
 python3 MotifCluster/MotifCluster.py draw -inputbed human_chr12_origin.bed -inputcsv other_method1/result_draw_simple_DBSCAN.csv -method 2 -output_folder drawing_m1 -start 6716500 -end 6724000
 ```
-Output:
-#### Description:
+#### example description:
-*This figure below shows using Method a : direct DBSCAN without groups, the area in Human genome chr12:6,716,600-6,724,000 which is the ZNF410 binding clusters on the CHD4 promoter region.The x-axis is the coordinate from 6.717*10^6 to 6.724*10^6 in the chr12, and y-axis is the weight of each peak.
+* This figure below shows using Method a : direct DBSCAN without groups, the area in Human genome chr12:6,716,600-6,724,000 which is the ZNF410 binding clusters on the CHD4 promoter region.The x-axis is the coordinate from 6.717*10^6 to 6.724*10^6 in the chr12, and y-axis is the weight of each peak.
 Only 1 line figure, cause only itself as one group, no union, no merge.

 ![draw_figure-1](./README_images/draw_figure-1.png)